U.S. News Rankings

 Campus Info & Services

-University of South Florida--St. Petersburg offers a number of student services including nonremedial tutoring and health insurance.
+University of South Florida--St. Petersburg offers a number of student services including nonremedial tutoring, health service, and health insurance.
 University of South Florida--St. Petersburg also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at University of South Florida--St. Petersburg, 51 percent have cars on campus.
 Alcohol is not permitted for students of legal age at University of South Florida--St. Petersburg.

 |Students who have cars on campus||51%|